Charles Harding Loring: Retirement

 Having reached the age limit in December 1890, he was placed on the retired list; but having always been a man of very vigorous physique, he did not give up active employment and was for a time consulting engineer to the United States and Brazil Mail Steamship Company.
 During the Spanish–American War he was recalled to active duty and assigned as inspector of engineering work in New York City.

-This record shows the active naval work of Loring, but to those who knew him well, this side of his character was less important than the social one.
-Although a man of great dignity, he was what is now called "a good mixer," being most companionable and a delightful associate.
-He wrote well and was a good speaker, but he was perhaps at his best in a party of moderate size where his keen sense of humor, his genial personality and his remarkable skill as a raconteur made him a most enjoyable associate.
+Loring's naval record reflects his active service, though contemporary accounts also emphasize his social activities.
+He was noted for his public speaking and writing, as well as his participation in social gatherings.

 He was for two years president of the Engineers' Club of New York, which is a sure test of popularity and wide acquaintance in the engineering world.
 He was also president of the American Society of Mechanical Engineers, the highest honor which his branch of the profession could confer.
 He was a vice-president of the Society of Naval Architects and Marine Engineers from its formation until his death, and, as long as his health permitted, was very active in its council and general meetings.
 He was a member of our own Society from the beginning.
 He had also been very active in the Army and Navy Club of New York, filling various offices and acting as its secretary for several years.
 Lording succumbed to an attack of paralysis.

 Loring's career covered almost the whole period of progress in marine engineering from the side-wheel engine and box boilers down to the triple-expansion engine and steam turbine, forced draft and the water-tube boiler.
-In nearly all of this progress he played an important part, and he could justly feel that he had not only done his duty but had been a factor in the continued advancement of the profession and the service he loved so well.
+In nearly all of this progress he played an important part, and he had done both his duty and he had been a factor in the continued advancement of the profession and the service he loved.